 Vomiting is a clear sign that something is wrong, but it’s rarely the only clue.
 Pay attention to your cat’s overall behavior.
 Are they less energetic than usual?
 Have their appetite or bathroom habits changed?
 Frequent vomiting paired with symptoms like lethargy or diarrhea is a signal to call your veterinarian.
 These signs can point to more serious health issues that go beyond a simple food reaction, such as infections, intestinal blockages, kidney disease, or pancreatitis.
 It's always better to get a professional opinion to rule out anything serious and get your cat the right care.

-When Is It Time to Call the Vet?
+When to Call the Vet

 It can be tough to know the difference between a minor upset stomach and a real medical issue.
 While a single episode of vomiting isn't always a cause for alarm, certain patterns and symptoms definitely are.
 The key is to look at the frequency of the vomiting and whether it’s accompanied by other changes in your cat’s behavior.
 Think of yourself as a detective gathering clues.
 Paying close attention to the details will help you decide if it’s time to monitor your cat at home or make that call to the vet.
 This guide will walk you through what to look for so you can feel confident in your next steps.